jun-xiao-mainlinestem/2026base/voice-control-robot/voice_control_implementation.md

 ```

 #### Polling Integration
-The RemoteControl module is integrated into the main loop:
+The SampleRemoteControl module is integrated into the main loop:

 ```cpp
 // In main.cpp